umarhassan-mitodl/11.310j-fall-2002/content/pages/syllabus.md

 Lab: Photoshop, image scanning, file management

-Reading: Digital Storytelling Cookbook ([http://www.storycenter.org/](http://www.storycenter.org/)); review pp. 25-39.
+Reading: Digital Storytelling Cookbook ({{% resource_link "2b5cd25a-1cde-47ec-831a-84d0e62ae7ba" "http://www.storycenter.org/" %}}); review pp. 25-39.
 You might find it helpful to bring a copy to class.

 Due in Class: First draft of story on being a designer/planner.
 Bring text to class (the equivalent of a 3-minute script) and at least one image suitable for scanning.